 Bringing New Technologies To Malaysia

-Chapter One – Pre-stressed Concrete Post-tensioning System
+Chapter Two - Pre-stressed Concrete Post-Tensioning System

 After Malaya gained its independence from the British Empire in 1957, it started the process of "Malayanisation" in which British officers serving in Malaya were slowly being replaced by Malayans.

 When the original Bota Bridge, designed by PWD's expatriate engineers in the mid 60s using 40ft pretension girdles, was destroyed by flood in 1970, I was working as a time-scale design engineer in Airport Section of the Design & Research (D&R) Department in PWD headquarters.
 Though D&R Department then had a Bridge Design Section, for some unknown reasons, the redesign of the washed-away Bota Bridge ended up in Airport Section!
+Also, during this period, Muar Bridge and Batu Pahat Bridge were under construction.
+These two bridges were designed by a local Consulting Engineering firm, appointed by PWD Headquarters.
+If this firm could undertake the designs of these two bridges, why the redesign of Bota Bridge was not given to this firm?

-In the redesign of Bota Bridge in Perak I was assigned to determine the cause of its collapse and come out with a viable proposal.
+In the redesign of Bota Bridge in Perak, I was assigned to determine the cause of its collapse and come out with a viable proposal.
 I was left completely on my own to carry out hydrological and subsurface investigations.
 From these investigations and further studies carried out by me, it was indisputable that the original design of the bridge was totally inadequate to even cater for a flood frequency of 1-in-5-year.
 (Note: the flood frequency of 1970 was estimated as 1-in-50-year.)
 The bridge was totally submerged during the 1970 flood, its pier spans of 40 ft was insufficient to provide for the free flow for debris brought down by the flood from upstream and the piled-foundation was too shadow to cater for the riverbed scour during the food.
-My proposal was to construct a bridge with a minimum pier span of 140 ft. with its deck arising at its abutments above the 1-in-50-year flood to above that at its mid span and a foundation supported by piles with an imbedded length of 40 ft or more.
-The total length of the bridge would be about 1,400ft.
-But it was only after a long and tedious effort of convincing the high-ups in PWD before my concepts of the design were reluctantly accepted.
+And this is the sole reason why the bridge collapsed.

 I was responsible for the design of the substructure and my colleague, the late KD Chang, the superstructure.
 Based on the geotechnical information from the subsurface investigations carried out earlier, bored piling was the most appropriate for the bridge’s foundation because the substrata consisted mainly of dense granular materials.
 But unfortunately bored piling was something new then and not a single piling contractor had the appropriate equipment to do it!
 The only option was to use open-ended steel piles.
 I proposed two types of steel piles; a welded piped pile and a welded twin H-pile.
 The test piles were ordered from Hume Industries and a tender was called for driving and testing.
 The piles were designed to take a working load of 200 tons each and a test pile was to be tested to twice the working load, i.e. 400 tons.
 But at that time, the maximum capacity of hydraulic jacks available was 200 tons.
 Therefore a testing procedure had to be devised to take into account this limitation and the existing conditions at the site.
 I proposed to use a steel girder placed over the test pile forming a T structure.
 A 200-ton jack would be placed on one end of the cantilever to jack against a kentiledge of 200 tons and the other end would be propped against another kentiledge of 200 tons in order to impose a load of 400 tons on to the top of the test pile.
 To accommodate this testing procedure, it was important that the location of the test piles had to be selected so that part of the remaining bridge deck not washed away by the flood could be used not only as a platform for the piling machine but also to provide adequate kentiledge for the tests.
 The tests were successfully conducted and the piped pile was selected as it was more economical and could be locally fabricated.